gsmainclusivetechlab/mmapi-nodejs-sdk/docs/merchantPayment/createAuthorisationCode.Readme.md

     request.amount(body.amount);

     /**
      * Chose the polling method.
+If not chosen callback method will be used.
      */
     if (polling) {
       request.polling();